-May also seems to acknowledge the limited significance of paragraph 11(e) in determining probable cause when he argues that it "is boilerplate language...not based on the facts and circumstances at hand."
-(ECF No. 72 at 3-4).
+May seems to acknowledge the limited significance of paragraph 9(e) in determining probable cause when he argues that 9(e) "is boilerplate language...and was not drafted with the facts of this case or the target individual in mind."
+(ECF No. 64 at 31).
 The single paragraph at issue cannot be both merely "boilerplate," yet necessary to establish probable cause.
-It was a summary description of how, in

-SA Lorenzen's training and experience, child pornographers protect their CSAM.
-And its removal does not destroy probable cause that evidence of possessing child pornography would be found within May's phone.
+It was a summary description of how, in SA Lorenzen's training and experience, child pornographers protect their CSAM.
+And its removal does not destroy probable cause that evidence of child pornography would be found within May's residence-including devices, such as his phone, used as instrumentalities of the offense.
 Any falsity was therefore immaterial, and the motion should be denied.